 TSPs and REs will be able to dynamically rate a statically rated line or adjust previously submitted dynamic ratings in production within 48 hours.
-ERCOT is given 24 hours to accept or reject the dynamic rating change request will approve or reject the new dynamic rating request within 24-hours of receipt and then another 24-hours to implement the change into productionimplement the approved dynamic rating automatically within 24-hours of approval.
+ERCOT will approve or reject the new dynamic rating request within 24-hours of receipt and then implement the approved dynamic rating automatically within 24-hours of approval.
 Model changes that dynamically rate lines will not be subject to Interim Update status.
 Ownership or Operatorship changes that are required in order to make dynamic rating changes described above can be included in the same NOMCR and will not be classified as Interim Updates.